xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 chisel server -p 8050 --reverse
 ```

-- Given that port 8083 is accessible, the pentester inspected the website.
+- Given that port `8083` is accessible, the pentester inspected the website.

-- The pentester found it strange that uploading .odt files was allowed.
-After a quick search for recent vulnerabilities, they discovered CVE-2023-2255.
+- The pentester found it strange that uploading `.odt` files was allowed.
+After a quick search for recent vulnerabilities, he discovered `CVE-2023-2255`.

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240620003131.png)

 - The CVE affects versions of `LibreOffice prior to 6.3`, allowing command execution upon opening files without any alerts.
 This stems from inadequate access controls in editor components handling documents with 'floating frames' linked to external files.
-The pentester discovered the target was running `LibreOffice 5.2.6.2` and attempted to exploit this vulnerability
+The pentester discovered the target was running `LibreOffice 5.2.6.2` and due to the suggestive message indicating that a user would be reviewing the `resume` sent in the form `Job Application Submission`, he attempted to exploit this vulnerability

 ```shell
 powershell -c "Get-WmiObject -Class Win32_Product |  select Name, Version"